Potential Increase to Attorney Licensing Fee

 On May 17, 2019, the State Bar Board of Trustees met and considered fee scaling options for implementation of the State Bar fee increase.
 State Bar staff recommended providing fee scaling for attorneys whose income is at or below the statewide middle class income range, noting that if this recommendation is adopted attorneys whose individual income falls below $90,000 would qualify for fee scaling.
 An alternative option presented to the Board of Trustees was household income below $155,000, but staff recommended against using household income to determine fee scaling eligibility.
 The State Bar also discussed potential, expanded eligibility for fee scaling based on various employment categories, such as attorneys who work for nonprofits.
 Details are available in the material presented to the Board of Trustees, including the increase that would be required to the attorney licensing fee paid by those above the fee scaling income limit, in order to be revenue neutral under the proposed fee scaling methodology.
 That material is available here.

 IV.
 LAO Report

 In 2019, the State Bar will also be subject to an additional report by the Legislative Analyst’s Office (LAO).
 For each program or division assessed by the State Auditor in its report on the State Bar, the LAO is required to “assess whether the State Bar effectively utilizes licensing fee revenues to maximize efficiencies.”
 (Bus. & Prof. Code § 6145(c)).
-The LAO is required to submit this report by July 1, 2019.
+The LAO Report was released on June 26, 2019, and is available here.